 Led by Sarah and Greg through a vast landscape of geography and characters, the film expands to paint a portrait of Americans as a community, and to answer questions about the people who aren’t us and the places that aren’t our homes.
 From the daughter of the last warrior woman of the Cheyenne mountain tribe in Montana; to a mother in Idaho dealing with the recent death of her youngest daughter; to friends in Mississippi trying to understand the “country” stereotype, maybe even reclaim it – each character is eager to share their own story.
 Ultimately, the film presents a cross-section of Americans yearning for connection, and able to find it in the kindness of strangers.

-Greg Grano Greg Grano studied Film and Television at New York University, with a minor in music, focusing on writing and directing narrative films.
-Since then, his work has shifted to documentary, with an eye for American social concerns.
+Greg Grano Greg Grano holds a BFA in Film and Television from New York University and an MS in Cultural Foundations of Education from Syracuse University.
+Greg has studied narrative writing and directing, but has recently moved towards documentary work with an eye for American social concerns.
 Inspired by the kindness and personal connections he experienced on the road, Greg now works closely with students to develop their leadership potential and cultivate engaged citizenship through his position in residence life at Syracuse University.
-Greg is also completing a Master’s Degree in Cultural Foundations of Education, with an emphasis on the potential of art to tell stories that promote social justice.
 Greg plans to bring his passion for education and storytelling together through collaborative work with members of vulnerable populations.
 He would like to meet you and thank you for checking out "American Bear."

 Sarah Sellman Sarah Sellman grew up in a Bed and Breakfast in a desert valley in rural Alamosa, Colorado.
 Her experiences at the Bed and Breakfast made her a strange sort of six year old—she has always loved talking to strangers.
 Her experiences in Colorado fostered her need for adventure and her ability to tell stories.
 So she ventured off to New York City where she attended film school at NYU.
 Sarah loves telling stories about people, textures and beautiful landscapes—sometimes with a hint of the surreal or fantastical and always about love and fortuity (her mother was always a fan of romantic comedies and her dad had her watching sci-fi since she could speak).
 "American Bear" turned Sarah's hypothetical trust in all people to an actual one and has been one of the greatest learning experiences of her life.
 Sarah is detail oriented, texture obsessed and curious about everything.
 Oh, and she really likes pie.
 And Greg.
 And probably you!